-Ji’s work has been exhibited in solo and group shows throughout the United States and Europe including the 2012 Biennale of Sydney, the 2011 Lyon Biennale, and the 2002 Whitney Biennial.
-In early 2016, the Ruth and Elmer Wellin Museum presented Yun-Fei Ji: The Intimate Universe, a solo exhibition of the artist’s work, curated by Tracy Adler.
-The show travelled to Honolulu Museum of Art.
-He presented a new scroll for the Prospect 3 New Orleans biennial curated by Franklin Sirmans, which took place in October 2014.
-Additionally his work was included in the group exhibition Unscrolled: Reframing Tradition in Chinese Contemporary Art at the Vancouver Art Gallery from late 2014 to early 2015.
-In 2008, his work was featured in Displacement: the Three Gorges Dam and Contemporary Chinese Art, an exhibition of four Chinese artists which originated at the Smart Museum of Art, Chicago, Illinois and toured nationally.
+Ji’s work has been widely exhibited throughout the United States and Europe, including the 2002 Whitney Biennial, the 2011 Lyon Biennale, and the 2012 Biennale of Sydney.
+In 2008, his work was featured in Displacement: the Three Gorges Dam and Contemporary Chinese Art, an exhibition of four Chinese artists which originated at the Smart Museum of Art, Chicago, Illinois, and toured nationally.
+In 2014, Ji presented a new monumental scroll for the Prospect.3 New Orleans biennial, curated by Franklin Sirmans.
+Later that year, his work was included in the group exhibition Unscrolled: Reframing Tradition in Chinese Contemporary Art at the Vancouver Art Gallery.
 His work has been featured in publications including The New York Times, the Washington Post, the New Yorker, Modern Painters, and Artforum, and is included in major public collections such as the Museum of Modern Art, New York; Whitney Museum of American Art, New York; and the Brooklyn Museum, Brooklyn.
 Yun-Fei Ji currently lives and works between New York, NY and Ohio.